Young Parents Programs

-The YPEP (Young Parents Education Program) Learning Hubs provide pregnant and parenting young people, aged between 15 and 21 years old, with an opportunity to complete their education through studying the VCAL (Victorian Certificate of Applied Learning) in a supported and inclusive learning environment – young parents bring their babies to classes (until babies are walking or 12 months of age, whichever comes first).
-Parent Support is on site at all times, so while babies remain the responsibility of the parent, the Parent Support assists with feeding, changing, settling and sleeping.
+The YPEP (Young Parents Education Program) provides pregnant and parenting young people, aged between 15 and 21 years old, with an opportunity to complete their education through studying the VCE Vocational Major (new as of 2023) in a supported and inclusive learning environment – young parents bring their babies to classes (until babies are walking or 12 months of age, whichever comes first).
+An Early Parenting Support Practitioner (EPSP) is on site at all times, so while babies remain the responsibility of the parent, the EPSP assists with feeding, changing, settling and sleeping.

 The YPEP program has changed my life, once I found out I was pregnant, I never thought I would be able to finish school, but with the support of the teachers, I have finished and am now working.